-On Fridays We Lunch is a women’s luncheon that connects community leaders with young professionals in an intimate lunch setting.
-Each luncheon features a community leader as a guest of honor, a small group of young professional attendees, and our goal is to foster an open, in-depth conversation about professional development and personal growth.
+On Fridays We Lunch is a women’s network that connects community leaders with young professionals in an intimate lunch setting.
+Monthly luncheons feature a community leader as a guest of honor, a small group of young professional attendees, and our goal is to foster an open, in-depth conversation about professional development and personal growth.
 Our mission is to connect, empower, and inspire.

 When I was new to Tampa Bay, I attended every luncheon and networking event I could find to connect with people.
 I had the pleasure of hearing Gayle Sierens, the first woman to do play-by-play for a regular season NFL game, speak at a women’s event.
 I was impressed by her storytelling and willingness to be unapologetically candid.
 I left that luncheon with a few business cards and a lot of inspiration.

 Months later, I was attending another networking event.
 I was meeting a number of new people, but I noticed that the event, like many others, did not allow for deeper conversations and connections.
 Slightly disappointed, I made my way to the restroom, and who did I bump into at the sink but Gayle Sierens!
 As one should, I introduced myself and after a quick chat, Gayle extended a generous invitation to reach out to her in the future.

 Elated, I ran to tell my friends about my encounter.
 They were as excited as I was about my chance meeting.
 We talked about how great it would be to spend an afternoon talking with and learning from a woman like Gayle.
 That is when the idea of On Fridays We Lunch was born.
 I contacted Gayle and pitched the idea to her.
 I am so thankful that Gayle believed in the mission, was kind and approachable and agreed to be the inaugural Guest on August 21, 2015.